plone/plone.app.robotframework/docs/source/happy.rst

-.. note:: Robot-tools are optional, but will ease and speed up test development. [reload]-extras will make ``robot-server`` to detect filesystem changes under ``./src`` and reload the test layer a change is detected. [ride]-extras will create a script to start RIDE, the IDE for Robot Framework, but it can be launched only explicitly with a compatible system python with wxPython 2.8.x installed.
+.. note:: Robot-tools are optional, but will ease and speed up test development. [reload]-extras will make ``robot-server`` to detect filesystem changes under ``./src`` and reload the test layer when a change is detected. [ride]-extras will create a script to start RIDE, the IDE for Robot Framework, but it can be launched only explicitly with a compatible system python with wxPython 2.8.x installed.

-   If you can get RIDE running, though, you should select it's *Run*-tab, change the value of *Execution Profile* to *custom script*, and click appearing *Browser*-button to select *bin/robot* from the buildout directory.
+   If you can get RIDE running, though, you should select its *Run*-tab, change the value of *Execution Profile* to *custom script*, and click *Browser*-button to select *bin/robot* from the buildout directory.
 Running RIDE using *bin/robot* will enable test isolation to work when running tests from RIDE.